benabijah/EHR/README.md

 2025 for subsequent diagnoses of higher stages of diabetes.
 Furthermore, we only include beneficiaries who progressed from a lower state to higher ones, without any regression at any point during the followup period.

-For example, we exclude a beneficiary with observed states, say, `1,2,1` because they regressed from state `2` to state `1` -- instead of remaining in state `2` or even advancing to state `3`.
+For example, we exclude beneficiaries with observed states, say, `1,2,1` because they regressed from state `2` to state `1` -- instead of remaining in state `2` or even advancing to state `3`.

 ## 3. Time of Event
-Since this is longitudinal modeling of disease progression, for each beneficiary, the time of diagnoses of all other condition(s) -- including comorbidities -- is measured relative to the time they were diagnosed with prediabetes.
-Essentially, we track the duration (in months) from when they were diagnosed of prediabetes to the time of diagnoses of the two other states.
+Since this is a longitudinal modeling of disease progression, for each beneficiary, the time of diagnoses of all other condition(s) -- including comorbidities -- is measured relative to the time they were diagnosed with prediabetes.
+Essentially, we track the duration (in months) from when they were diagnosed of prediabetes to the time of diagnoses of the two other states/comorbidities.

 ## 4. Comorbidities
-Comorbidities were measured as time dependent, in the sense that they change with time.
-For example, a beneficiary may not have hypertension at the time of prediabetes diagnoses, but may be diagnosed with it, say, 5 months later even when they are still in the prediabetes state or had advanced to a higher state.
+Comorbidities were measured as time dependent, in the sense that they vary with time.
+For example, a beneficiary may not have hypertension at the time of prediabetes diagnoses, but may be diagnosed with it, say, 5 months later even when they are still with prediabetes or had advanced to a higher state.
+Also, we limit comorbidities to the same indexing time in order to align all beneficiaries at a comparable starting point, ie., time of first prediabetes diagnosis in 2022.

 ## 5. Abstract